Gender digital divide: Feminization of voice assistants

 Voice assistants have become central to technology platforms and, in many countries, to day-to-day life.
 Between 2008 and 2018, the frequency of voice-based internet search queries increased 35 times and account for close to one fifth of mobile internet searches (a figure that is projected to increase to 50% by 2020).
 Voice assistants now manage upwards of 1 billion tasks per month, from the mundane (changing a song) to the essential (contacting emergency services).

 Today, most leading voice assistants are exclusively female or female by default, both in name and in sound of voice.
-Amazon has Alexa (named for the ancient library in Alexandria), Microsoft has Cortana (named for a synthetic intelligence in the video game Halo that projects itself as a sensuous unclothed woman), and Apple has Siri (coined by the Norwegian co-creator of the iPhone 4S and meaning ‘beautiful woman who leads you to victory’ in Norse).
+Amazon has Alexa (named for the ancient library in Alexandria), Microsoft has Cortana (named for a synthetic intelligence in the video game Halo that projects itself as a sensuous unclothed woman), and Apple has Siri (coined by the Norwegian co-creator of the iPhone 4S and meaning 'beautiful woman who leads you to victory' in Norse).
 While Google's voice assistant is simply Google Assistant and sometimes referred to as Google Home, its voice is female.

 The trend to feminize assistants occurs in a context in which there is a growing gender imbalance in technology companies, such that men commonly represent two thirds to three quarters of a firm's total workforce.
 Companies like Amazon and Apple have cited academic work demonstrating that people prefer a female voice to a male voice, justifying the decision to make voice assistants female.
 Further research shows that consumers strongly dislike voice assistants without clear gender markers.
-This puts away questions of gender bias, meaning that companies make a profit by attracting and pleasing customers.
-Research shows that customers want their digital assistants to sound like women, therefore digital assistants can make the most profit by sounding female.
+Gender bias is thus "hard-coded" into technology.
+Companies often cite research showing that customers want their digital assistants to sound like women, justifying the choice with the profit motive.
+However, research on the topic is mixed, with studies showing that in some contexts male choices may be preferred.
+For example, BMW was forced to recall a female-voiced navigation system on its 5 Series cars in the late 1990s after being flooded with calls from German men who reportedly "refused to take directions from a woman".

 Researchers who specialize in human–computer interaction have recognized that both men and women tend to characterize female voices as more helpful.
 The perception may have roots in traditional social norms around women as nurturers (mothers often take on – willingly or not – significantly more care than fathers) and other socially constructed gender biases that predate the digital era.